The Azure Cosmos DB data source type in ArcGIS Velocity read records from database collections stored in Azure Cosmos DB.

 A researcher wants to load data from a database collection stored in Azure Cosmos DB into Velocity to perform analysis.

 - The master key is encrypted the first time the analytic is saved and is stored in an encrypted state.

-- A where clause can be optionally specified to restrict the records loaded from the Azure Cosmos DB container collection.
+- A where clause can be specified to restrict the records loaded from the Azure Cosmos DB container collection.

-The primary key for the Azure Cosmos DB.
+The primary key for Azure Cosmos DB.